 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is notably smaller (19 percent) than the Sony A6300.
-However, the NEX-5T is substantially heavier (587 percent) than the A6300.
+Moreover, the NEX-5T is markedly lighter (32 percent) than the A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the NEX-5T does not feature any corresponding weather-sealing.